-Food Safety while traveling
+Food Safety While Traveling

-Foods and water can be a source of contamination and have the potential to make you sick if care is not taken.
+When traveling, ingested food and water can be a source of contamination and have the potential to make you sick if care is not taken.
 The main concern when traveling overseas is "travelers' diarrhoea" which can be caused by a wide range of infectious agents.
 Other problems you might experience include nausea, vomiting and fever.
 The likelihood of becoming sick while traveling will depend on a few variables:

 - The duration of the visit - a longer time spent in a country increases the risk of contamination

 - Standard of accommodation and food hygiene - Destinations where accommodation, sanitation and water quality are of a high standard pose low risk to the health of travelers.
 This applies to good quality accommodation in most major cities around the world.
 Destinations where accommodation is of poor quality, hygiene is inadequate and clean water is unavailable may pose a serious risk for travelers.
 This applies to more rural and remote areas.
 The risks of illness may be greater in poor countries, however locations with poor hygiene are still present in any country.

 - Behavior of the traveler - It is still the traveler's responsibility to take care of themselves while away.
 The following information will give you some tips on staying safe to avoid getting sick.

 Reducing the Risks:

 There is risk of food and water borne illness everywhere you go, even with local travel.
 The stress of travel will reduce your defenses and immunity increasing your risk.

 Following are some tips when eating out and preparing food out of your normal environment to help you avoid unsafe food.